Tutorial: Creating a cached image service

 - Optionally, in the Service Editor, click Preview.

 This can give you an idea of how your data will look when viewed on the web.
-See the topic Previewing your map for more information.
+See Previewing your map for more information.

 - Once you've fixed any errors, click Publish.